Understand what a shooting range is and what activities take place within them.

 • the conditions of certification or enrolment

-• maintaining the range(s) to the standards published by the Commissioner or affiliated association
+• maintaining the range(s) to the standards published by the Commissioner (for pistol shooting ranges only)

 • renewal of range certification for pistol shooting ranges